Frequently Asked Questions

-Students can enroll in The Birch School on a Full-time basis.
+Students can enroll in The Birch School on a Full-time or Part-Time basis.
+Our 2 day Choice program and 3-day Core program are open to homeschoolers.
 The school day for students is from 8:30 – 3:10.

 We are currently serving students who range in age from grade 2 to 12.
 We recommend that interested students who are pre-K to first grade consider Miss Claire’s Montessori, located in Montgomery, NY.

 Students can enroll at The Birch School at anytime during the school year, following a successful visit and week-long student trial.

 Are you a Montessori or Sudbury or Democratic or Free School?
 What model or educational philosophy do you follow?

 We take guidance from all of those schooling traditions, while remaining flexible and responsive to students and families.
 We have a strong school community, and meet together as a whole school at least once each day.
 We use a “talking stick circle” tradition to include all community members in discussions and decisions about school.

 We take inspiration from all of those models, but we are strictly none of them.
 While we do take a similar approach to a Sudbury or Democratic School, we provide structure and learning tools for students, and ask students to map out a plan to reach their learning goals, in cooperation with teachers and parents.
 We are also aware of trends and research into the effects and uses of technology for learning, and helping students develop 21st century skills that will contribute to their future success.
 We encourages students to utilize “KanBan” task planning boards and we hold a “daily stand up meeting” with upper school students to share what we did or accomplished yesterday, what we plan to do today, and what might be holding us back.